GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

     Never Using "end" as a variable name, prefere "atend" Never Using "Pointer" for naming a method, class, a variable, a value or a namespace Never use "not" as a method name
+    Never use Static, use Local
+    Never use '* or other shits, a one-line commentary begins with ' in Monkey2 language Never use a reserved word for naming a member.
+    Never use "Int" to name a member.
+    Never use "Float" to name a member.
+    Never use "Bool" to name a member.
+    Never use "String" to name a member.
+    Never use "Mod" to name a member.
+    Never use "New" to name a member.
+    Never use "Throw" to name a member.
+    Never use "Case" to name a member.
+    Never use "Select" to name a member.
+    Never use "If" to name a member.
+    Never use "Method" to name a member.
+    Never use "Else" to name a member.
+    Never use "Elseif" to name a member.

+- Always use:

     Method definitions ended with "End"
     Function definitions ended with "End"
     Class definitions ended with "End"